dragonflydb/dragonfly/docs/transaction.md

 The multi feature of the transactional framework allows running consecutive commands without rescheduling the transaction for each command as if they are part of one single transaction.
 This feature is transparent to the commands itself, so no changes are required for them to be used in a multi-transaction.

-There are four modes called "multi modes" in which a multi transaction can be executed, each with its own benefits and drawbacks.
+There are three modes called "multi modes" in which a multi transaction can be executed, each with its own benefits and drawbacks.

 __1. Global mode__